Digital investment 101

 Major investments

-The DIO reviews all initial IM/IT capital funding requests.
 The process described on this website is for ministry teams who want to submit an IM/IT minor capital funding request.
+If you want to submit a request for major funding, contact the DIO.

-The overall objective for IM/IT capital funding is to invest in projects that help make government services inclusive, reliable, easy to use and responsive to people’s modern expectations.
+The overall objective for IM/IT capital funding is to invest in projects that help make government services inclusive, reliable, easy to use and responsive to people’s expectations.

 The DMCDD is currently focusing its investments in 4 key categories: